 If you have multiple IDPs and you want a certain set of users to authenticate from one IdP whereas another set of users to authenticate from another IdP, based on their email domains then you can achieve this by using the following steps:- Our domain mapping feature

-For your reference , Okta and OneLogin are being used as two different IDPs and WordPress is being used as SP.
-Follow the guides to set up Okta, OneLogin and WordPress at your end.
+For your reference , Azure AD and Okta is being used as two different IDPs and WordPress is being used as SP.
+Follow the guides to set up Okta and WordPress at your end.